EAT Lancet, released January 2019, claims to be the ‘plant-based’ solution we’ve all been waiting for to save your health and the planet.

 Also astonishing is the fact that almost a quarter of the calories are being awarded to empty calories in the form of unsaturated oils, sweeteners, palm oil, tallow and lard.

-While I have no issue with consuming dietary fat that comes with food (e.g. eggs, meat and fish), recommending significant amounts of added refined fat as an ingredient does not make any sense (unless you are knowingly giving a free pass to food manufacturers to keep doing what they’re currently doing)!
+While I have no issue with consuming dietary fat that comes with food (e.g. eggs, meat and fish), recommending significant amounts of added refined fat as an ingredient does not make sense (unless you are knowingly giving a free pass to food manufacturers to continue the status quo!

 Let’s take a moment to compare the ingredients in an Oreo Cookie (which follows the formula for most processed junk food) with the EAT Lancet nutritional guidelines: